 What will volunteers do?

-The Big must be able to commit to at least three consecutive semesters with his/her Little.
-If a Big is planning on studying abroad, he/she should plan on doing so only three semesters after the formation of the match.
+The Big must be able to commit to at least three consecutive semesters with their Little.
+If a Big is planning on studying abroad, they should plan on doing so only three semesters after the formation of the match.

 How can I get involved?

 The registration process for Big Siblings begins with a two-part application.
-The first part of the application is a Google Doc with some preliminary screening questions from Madison House and the second part is a SurveyMonkey form from Big Brothers Big Sisters of the Central Blue Ridge.
+The first part of the application is through Give Pulse with some preliminary screening questions from Madison House, and the second part is a SurveyMonkey form from Big Brothers Big Sisters of the Central Blue Ridge.
 After completion of the application, the Head Program Director will contact the applicant with further information.